 The exhibition will feature the work of the following artists and artworks:

-Gayle Gong Kwan exhibiting works from her ‘Waste Archipelago’ series.
+Dr Gayle Chong Kwan exhibiting works from her ‘Waste Archipelago’ series.

 Martha Atienza exhibiting video installation Gilubong ang Akong Pusod sa Degat (My Navel is Under the Sea)